 The A Level course has a large emphasis on fieldwork and students learn through their own enquiries.
 All students must carry out a minimum of four days of fieldwork, all of which is provided through the school.
-An excellent six-day residential field trip is organised at the end of the spring term (cost approximately £600) during which students practise a variety of skills and fieldwork methods that relate to processes in both Physical and Human Geography, while exploring a fascinating and beautiful part of the country.
-All students have to carry out their own fieldwork investigation with a written report of 3000 - 4000 words which accounts for 20% of the A Level qualification.
-This allows for students to research an area of the subject that they are most interested in.
+An excellent six-day residential field trip to Snowdonia is organised at the end of the spring term during which students practise a variety of skills and fieldwork methods that relate to processes in both Physical and Human Geography, while exploring a fascinating and beautiful part of the country.
+This residential trip is subsidised by Judd School who pay for teaching and transport, while students contribute to the cost of accommodation and food (approximately £360 for the week).
+All students carry out their own fieldwork investigation with a written report of 3000 - 4000 words which accounts for 20% of the A Level qualification.
+This allows for students to research an area of in.